 MSN has worked to market itself as a place users can get their daily dose of world news, celebrity stories, and more.
 Even the quirky, colorful logo takes itself more seriously now as a monochrome, newspaper-worthy graphic.

-eBay website through the years
+eBay website design through the years

 Most people know about eBay, which should speak to its popularity.
-The website that paved the way for buying and selling goods online has made some drastic changes to its approach to e-commerce over the last ten years.
+The website design that paved the way for buying and selling goods online has made some drastic changes to its approach to e-commerce over the last ten years.
 One look at their site then and now says as much.

 In 2005, they were focused on basic functionality—selling, buying, and browsing current eBay listings.
 Content was minimal if not non-existent.
 There was nothing to engage or incentivize visitors to use the website or its services.
 A funky logo spoke to a niche service as if that one element alone was enough to rack up users.